simonjsaunders/RosettaCode/README.md

 This repository contains example code submitted to Rosetta Code by Simon J. Saunders (user name simonjsaunders).
 Here you will find example programs written in C, C++, Java and Prolog.
-For the most part they are designed to solve a specific task and probably aren't reusable.
+For the most part they are designed to solve a specific task and aren't necessarily reusable.

 The code presented here is not intended to be of production quality.
 It is meant for expository purposes only.